isomerpages/moe-chuachukangsec/_events/2025 School Events/Open House 2025 Frequently Asked Questions.md

 in teaching is maintained.</p>
 </li>
 <li>
-<p>All secondary school students can offer English Language, Mother Tongue
+<p>All secondary school students can offer <strong>English Language, Mother Tongue Languages, Mathematics and Science</strong> at
-Languages, Mathematics and Science at a more demanding level from the start of Secondary One based on students' PSLE Achievement Level (AL) for each subject.
+a more demanding level from the start of Secondary One based on students' PSLE Achievement Level (AL) for each subject.
 This provision will continue under Full SBB.</p>
 </li>
 <li>
 <p>Beyond the start of Secondary One, students may also offer these subjects